-The Company applied the principles and complied with all requirements set out in the Code on Corporate Governance Practices, contained in Appendix 14 of the Main Board Listing Rules, except with a deviation from code provision A.2.1. whereby, due to the current situation, the Group has no separation of the role of the chairman and chief executive.
+The Company is committed to maintaining a high standard of corporate governance within a sensible framework.
+The Company has applied the principles and complied with all code provisions and, where applicable, the recommended best practices of the Code on Corporate Governance Practices during the period from 1 January 2012 to 31 March 2012 and the Corporate Governance Code ("CG Code") during the period from 1 April 2012 to 31 December 2012 as set out in Appendix 14 to the Rules Governing the Listing of Securities ("Listing Rules") on The Stock Exchange of Hong Kong Limited ("Stock Exchange"), except with a deviation from CG Code A.2.1 whereby, due to the current situation, the Group has no separation of the role of the chairman and chief executive.
 The Board considers that this structure will not impair the balance of power and authority between the Board and the management of the Company.
-It is the best interest of the Group to have Mr. Dai Xiaoming remained to be the chairman and chief executive.
+It is the best interest of the Group to have Mr. Dai Xiaoming remained to be the chairman and chief executive, and a deviation from CG Code A.6.7, where independent non-executive directors and other non-executive directors should also attend general meetings.
+One of the independent non-executive Directors of the Company was unable to attend the annual general meeting of the Company held on 25 May 2012 as he was in overseas due to a business trip.